 Amortization of a Loan

 The amortization of a loan is the process to pay back, in full, over time the outstanding balance.
 In most cases, when a loan is given, a series of fixed payments is established at the outset, and the individual who receives the loan is responsible for meeting each of the payments.

-Interest costs are always highest at the beginning so that the bank or lender is compensated for their trouble as quickly as possible.
+Interest costs are always highest at the beginning so that the bank or lender is compensated for their services as quickly as possible.
 It also serves as an incentive for the loan recipient to get the loan paid off in full.
 As time progresses, more of each payment made goes toward the principal balance of the loan, meaning less and less goes toward interest.

 Not all loans are designed in the same way, and much depends on who is receiving the loan, who is extending the loan, and what the loan is for.
 However, amortized loans are popular with both lenders and recipients because they are designed to be paid off entirely within a certain amount of time.
 It ensures that the recipient does not become weighed down with debt and the lender is paid back in a timely way.

 Amortization of Assets

 Amortization means something different when dealing with assets, specifically intangible assets, which are not physical, such as branding, intellectual property, and trademarks.
 In this setting, amortization is the depreciation of such assets, over time, as marked by a company’s accounting team.

 When fixed/tangible assets (machinery, land, buildings) are purchased and used, they decrease in value over time.
 So, for example, if a new company purchases a forklift for $30,000 to use in their logging businesses, it will not be worth the same amount five or ten years later.
 Still, the asset needs to be accounted for on the company’s balance sheet.